tikoarm/python-feedback/README.md

-> ⚠️ This project is still under active development.
-Features and structure may change.
 # 📝 Telegram Feedback Bot

-A feedback collection bot for restaurants, built with **Python**, **aiogram**, **MySQL**, and **Docker**.
+A feedback collection bot for restaurants, built with **Python**, **aiogram**, **MySQL**, **Flask**, and **Docker**, featuring admin moderation, **Gemini AI** integration, analytics, and a simple PHP frontend.
-This project was designed to simulate real-world backend logic and integration in a clean, scalable architecture.
+This project simulates real-world backend logic and integration in a clean, scalable architecture.

+## 💡 Why This Project Matters

+This bot simulates real-world backend challenges:
+handling authentication, database structure, user feedback logic, and admin moderation — all in a modular and production-like environment.
+It demonstrates my backend thinking and integration ability.

 ---